LT-IntroToAI-SY2324/a5-sudoku-solver-LouisW06/a5_writeup.md

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?

+The Sudoku Solver can be used for a variety of puzzle type game where you need to get certain objects/numbers in a certain order.
+In addition to this, things like DFS and BFS can be used to quickly search for things in more categories than just columns and rows.
+For example, if you wanted to search for a specific species of animal, you would have to search through a variety of categories such as mammal, genus, etc, which depth-first search could easily do.